The Racket that Changed Badminton in 1966 – Carlton 3.9

 Click on images to enlarge

 Later on, in the 1970s Carlton introduced their very popular 3.7 range of rackets.
-These had stainless steel heads and shafts.
+These had stainless steel heads and shafts, they also had nylon grommets in the head to protect the strings.

 Click on images to enlarge